Leaf Painting Takes Root: Ding Li’s Guardian of China Cultural Heritage

 Last August though Ding Li‘s leaf painting artwork series depicting “Along the River During the Qingming Festival” went viral bringing this ancient yet captivating technique back into public view.

-Ding Li hails from Xianyang City in Hubei Province and has loved painting since he was five years old experimenting with sketching, watercolor painting, and oil paintings while also dabbling in woodcarving, -carving, stone-carving, nuclear carving etc., all out of pure interest for these different forms of artistry.
+Ding Li hails from in Province and has loved painting since he was five years old experimenting with sketching, watercolor painting, and oil paintings while also dabbling in woodcarving, bamboo-carving, stone-carving, nuclear carving etc., all out of pure for these different forms of artistry.

 Leaf Painting Takes Root: Ding Li's Guardian of China Cultural Heritage-2